Business Startup & Expansion

 Come Home Reverse Scholarship

-Golden Belt Community Foundation offers student loan forgiveness for people wanting to move to Barton County.
+Golden Belt Community Foundation offers student loan forgiveness for people who desire to move to Barton County.
 This opportunity is for individuals that have graduated college within the last seven years and currently live outside the Golden Belt area.